How companies organise the return to the office

-1. supervisor behaviour
+1. supervisor behavior

 Julius Bolz